bebraw/jquery.ellipsis/README.md

-# ellipsis.js - Ellipsis plugin for jQuery
+# jquery.ellipsis - Ellipsis plugin for jQuery

-ellipsis.js makes it possible to hide content using ellipsis (...) or some other markup.
+jquery.ellipsis makes it possible to hide content using ellipsis (...) or some other markup.
 After that is clicked, it will show rest of the content.